JohnAlbin/zen-style-guide/README.txt

  3. Choose your preferred page layout method or grid system.

     By default your new sub-theme is using a responsive layout.
-If you want a fixed layout for your theme, delete the unneeded responsive-sidebars and responsive-sidebars-rtl css/sass files and edit your sub-theme's styles.css or styles.scss file and replace the reference to responsive-sidebars with fixed-width.
+If you want a fixed layout for your theme, delete the unneeded "responsive" and "responsive-rtl" css/sass files and edit your sub-theme's styles.css or styles.scss file and replace the reference to "responsive" with "fixed".

     For example, edit foo/sass/styles.scss and change this line:
-      @import "layouts/responsive-sidebars";
+      @import "layouts/responsive";
     to:
-      @import "layouts/fixed-width";
+      @import "layouts/fixed";

-    Alternatively, if you are more familiar with a different CSS layout method, such as GridSetApp or 960.gs, etc., you can replace the "layouts/responsive-sidebars" line in your styles.scss file with a line pointing at your choice of layout CSS file.
+    Alternatively, if you are more familiar with a different CSS layout method, such as GridSetApp or 960.gs, etc., you can replace the "layouts/responsive" line in your styles.scss file with a line pointing at your choice of layout CSS file.

     Then, visit your site's Appearance page at admin/appearance to refresh